-The calendar might still say spring, but with temperatures forecast to hit 90 degrees and higher in the coming days, it’s a clear indication that summer is upon us.
+Recent record-breaking temperatures across much of Michigan leave no doubt that summer is in full swing.
 And while many of you are busy planning summer vacations, DTE Energy crews are hard at work to ensure you stay cool as temperatures rise.

 When temperatures go up, air conditioners go on, and the demand for electricity can go through the roof.
 No worries.
 DTE Energy has been preparing for hot weather long before the mercury began to climb.
 Throughout the year, our crews perform inspections and maintenance on the electrical distribution system, including trimming trees along thousands of miles of its electrical lines to prevent limbs and branches from damaging equipment — a leading cause of power outages.